 On December 8th 2021 DCMS announced that following work with all UK mobile operators they were aiming to get 35% of the UK’s mobile traffic running over a shared infrastructure technology called Open RAN by 2030.
-As a part of the joint statement with industry the also covered the final sunsetting of 2G and 3G - both legacy network technologies incompatible with the use of Open RAN.
-It has now been agreed that both 2G and 3G will be retired by 2033 and so no longer available for either new or existing connections by that date.
+As a part of the joint statement with industry the also covered the final sunsetting of 2G and 3G.
+This is because both legacy network technologies are incompatible with the use of Open RAN.
+It has therefore now been agreed by all operators that both 2G and 3G will be retired by 2033 and so no longer available for either new or existing connections by that date.

 UK Smart Metering

 In the UK, Smart Metering is being deployed using 2G technology and rollouts to all UK homes and businesses are not expected to be complete before 2024.
 Electricity meters historically have a life expectancy of 20 to 25 years and there is no reason to expect smart meters to be any different.